 If you are not familiar with mesquite, it is actually a type of tree, the mesquite tree and it grows all over Texas and the Southwest.
 The bark of the mesquite tree is the mesquite flavor in so many BBQ dishes.

-The wood is chipped up and soaked then added to a BBQ grill under the meats which in turn imparts a smokey flavor in the meat when it is cooking.
+Here in Texas, the wood is chipped up and soaked then added to a BBQ grill under the meats which in turn imparts a smokey flavor to the meat when it is cooking.

-In addition to the bark of the mesquite tree being used to flavor meats and veggies, the pods of the mesquite tree (the fruit) is prized as well.
-The pods are dried then ground up into a mesquite flour that is actually very sweet and has been used for generations by the Native Americans.
+In addition to the bark of the mesquite tree being used to flavor meats and veggies (which is where this spice blend comes in), the pods of the mesquite tree (the fruit) are prized as well.
+I learned living here in Texas that the pods are dried and then ground up into mesquite flour that is actually very sweet and has been used for generations by the Native Americans.
+I have experimented with baking with this sweet mesquite powder in addition to using it in this mix when i have it.

-You can buy mesquite flour online and it actually makes a great addition to chocolate or baked goods.
-Really!
+You can buy mesquite flour online and it actually makes a great addition to chocolate, baked goods or spice blends.

 Ingredients Needed